 Add milk once the grains are boiled.
 You might like to add fresh cream as well.
 Sweeten it with sugar or honey, or even jaggery if you wish and have warm.

 I developed a few Vrat ka khana recipes for Leonardo Olive oils.
 Those recipes are cooked in pure olive oil or seasoned or dressed with extra virgin olive oil.
-One Amaranth seeds savory porridge made using coconut milk is one of my favorite recipe among them.
+One Amaranth seeds savory porridge or risotto made using coconut milk is one of my favorite recipe among them.

 You can see the recipe of this savory porridge here at Leonardo facebook page.
 The perfect way to eat rejuvenating food during the sattvic time of Navratri.